yWorks/yfiles-for-html-demos/demos/input/lassoselection/README.md

   - Select Complete Nodes: Nodes will only be selected if the lasso completely contains them.
   - Select Node's Center: The selection will only contain nodes whose center is inside the lasso line.

-Note that on touch devices the selection gestures starts with a long press.
+Note that on touch devices the selection gesture starts with a long press.